Why Do I Have a Ginger Beard?

 As we know, ginger beards are biological for some and cannot be naturally altered.

-However, the only practical solution would be to dye the beard using permanent or temporary hair dye.
+However, the only practical solution would be to dye the red beard using permanent or temporary hair dye.
 Men using hair dye on their beards is not uncommon – keeping your beard all one colour is something many do when they start to grow grey hairs.

 Our advice?
 Embrace it!